Educorreia932/FEUP-LPOO/README.md

 We initially convert a .png image to text, using `img2txt`, a program from [libcaca](http://caca.zoy.org/wiki/libcaca).
 That program generates a .svg that we parse and then draw using Lanterna.

-## game.Game Art
+## Game Art

-game.Pokemon Fire Red/Leaf Green Sprites https://veekun.com/dex/downloads
+Pokemon Fire Red/Leaf Green Sprites https://veekun.com/dex/downloads

 ## Notes